ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

-of R, with say `print()` defined to operate differently on scalars, data&nbsp;frames, or linear regression fits) to provide a dynamic, interactive, "scripting language"-type high level numerical programming language that gives performance less than than but competitive with C or Fortran.
+of R, with say `print()` defined to operate differently on scalars, data&nbsp;frames, or linear regression fits) to provide a dynamic, interactive, "scripting language"-type high level numerical programming language that gives performance less than but competitive with C or Fortran.

 The project sees the language as more or less a matlab-killer, and